Table of Contents:

 Traditional brand protection is based on a reactive approach.
 For instance, once an IP infringement is detected, businesses do their best to take them down as fast as possible.
 Nevertheless, what if they were able to have the tools and information needed to get ahead of the game, and reduce the risk of future infringements?

-Clustering technology gathers IP infringements data points across online platforms and automatically connects them to help uncover counterfeiters’ identity.
+Clustering technology gathers IP infringement data points across online platforms and automatically connects them to help uncover counterfeiters’ identities.

 A strong brand protection strategy is about a lot more than “just” taking down fakes.
-The good news for brands is that Red Points’ Brand Intelligence Platform can process a large amount of information and get smarter and faster as it learns from new customer cases, meaning they can offer actionable data to help improve companies’ IP strategy and zero in on brand abusers.
+The good news for brands is that Red Points’ Brand Protection Platform can process a large amount of information and get smarter and faster as it learns from new customer cases, meaning it can offer actionable data to help improve companies’ IP strategy and zero in on brand abusers.

 And the good thing is, this valuable data doesn’t have to be used for brand protection enforcement alone.
-By approaching your data from different angles and making it available to various teams throughout your organisation, you can optimise marketing, pricing, products, promotions, customer service, distribution and other areas of your business.
+By approaching your data from different angles and making it available to various teams throughout your organization, you can optimize marketing workflow, pricing, products, promotions, customer service, distribution, and other areas of your business.